gaganmaheshwari/blog-webjeda/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ---
 title: Adding comments to Jekyll blog
-desc: Jekyll themes are pretty neat with bare minimum options.
-Jekyll blog comments is not included by default.
-WordPress blogs have comments by default.
-What if we want it in our Jekyll blog as well?
-We have a cleaner and better option in Jekyll...
+desc: Comments is not included in Jekyll blog by default.
+Unlike WordPress, we have to integrate comments to Jekyll blog ourselves.
+With this tutorial, learn how to do just that.
 keywords: add comments to Jekyll blog, add disqus to Jekyll, disqus Jekyll
 author: sharathdt
 tags: Jekyll SEO